Demonstrators say they plan to march to multiple government offices

 Yingluck has said authorities will “absolutely not use violence” to disperse the demonstrators.
 But the situation is delicate after Thai police issued an arrest warrant against protest leader Suthep Thaugsuban.

-Paradon of the National Security Council said Wednesday that authorities are "sticking with negotiation" and trying to persuade Suthep to hand himself in.
+The National Security Council said Wednesday authorities were “sticking with negotiation” and trying to persuade Suthep to surrender to authorities.

 Authorities have extended the areas around Bangkok where police are enforcing an internal security law that restricts gatherings by demonstrators.

-The current protests have reanimated the tensions along Thailand's political fault lines -- Thaksin Shinawatra's mostly rural support base on one side, the Bangkok-based elite and middle classes on the other.
-The same division left the country wracked with turbulence for four years after the 2006 coup, culminating in a 2010 army crackdown on Thaksin supporters that left more than 90 dead.
+The current protests have reanimated the tensions along Thailand’s political fault lines – Thaksin Shinawatra’s mostly rural support base on one side, the Bangkok-based elite and middle classes on the other – that left the country wracked with turbulence for four years after the 2006 coup, culminating in a 2010 army crackdown on Thaksin supporters that left more than 90 dead.

-The current protests are in response to a government-backed amnesty bill that could have extended a pardon to Thaksin Shinawatra and opened the door for his return to Thailand.
+The current round of protests was triggered in response to a government-backed amnesty bill that could have extended a pardon to Thaksin Shinawatra and opened the door for his return to Thailand.

-The Thai senate rejected the amnesty bill on November 11, but demonstrations continued, with the opposition calling for the current government to be replaced by a new administration.
+The Thai senate rejected the amnesty bill on November 11, but since then demonstrations continued, with the opposition calling for the current government to be replaced by a new administration.